Ironman Lake Placid Training Camp

 Lodging information available for out of town athletes.

-We will have a discounted block or rooms at either the Golden Arrow or the Hampton Inn right near the swim start.
-Details will be posted here by the end of August 2017.
+We will have a discounted block at the Hampton Inn right near the swim start.
+Details will be posted here by the end of November 2017

 Need more info?